Resident234/php.net/pages/www.php.net_function.session-decode.php.md

 ```

 Below you can find my solution.
-It doesn&apos;t use a regular expression but rather the reversibility of the serialize operation and the &apos;feature&apos; that serialize ignores all further input when it thinks it&apos;s done.
-It&apos;s by no means a beautiful or particularly fast solution but it is a more robust solution.
+It doesn't use a regular expression but rather the reversibility of the serialize operation and the 'feature' that serialize ignores all further input when it thinks it's done.
+It's by no means a beautiful or particularly fast solution but it is a more robust solution.
-I&apos;ve added a deserializer for "php" and "php_binary".
+I've added a deserializer for "php" and "php_binary".
 It should be trivial to add one for "wddx".